Authoritative ● AuthorItarian ● Permissive ● Disengaged

 Disengaged Parenting

 Parents who practice disengaged parenting are neither demanding nor responsive, and they provide little to no emotional support, guidance, or attention to the child's needs.
-Due to lack of parental presence or investment in the child’s life, rules and boundaries are not enforced and kids are left without guidance or support.
+Due to lack of parental presence or investment in the child’s life, rules and boundaries are not enforced.
 Under this parenting style, kids may experience emotional and behavioral difficulties, have low self-esteem, and struggle academically and socially due to the lack of parental involvement.

 Have I been doing it wrong?

 Realistically, most parents have exercised all four parenting styles at some point.
-Is your kid damaged because you bought them a cake pop to pacify a meltdown?
+Is my kid damaged because I bought them a cake pop to pacify a meltdown?
 No.

 There is no one-size-fits-all for parenting and no parent can maintain perfect composure at all times.
 However, research supports the benefits of authoritative parenting for healthy outcomes in all areas: social, emotional, behavioral, and academic.
 Authoritative parenting also allows for a trusting, positive, and fulfilling parent-child relationship.
 Parenting is always going to be “work,” but the authoritative parent reaps the rewards of confident and compassionate authority: enjoyment.